-With Blender 2.8+ a number of editing functions previously available in the Tool Shelf, now the Toolbar, have been reorganised or relocated so they make more sense contextually whilst working.
-One such tool is Remove Doubles (RemDub), now called Merge By Distance, that collapses, or merges, coincidental vertices together.
+With newer versions of Blender a number of editing functions previously available in the Tool Shelf, now the Toolbar, have been reorganised or relocated so they make more sense contextually whilst working.
+One such tool is Remove Doubles (RemDub), now called Merge by Distance, that collapses, or merges, coincidental vertices together.

-Important: depending on the version of Blender 2.8 used, Merge by Distance may (still) be referred to as Remove Doubles, this may, or may not, change in future versions.
+Important: depending on the version of Blender 2.8 used, Merge by Distance may (still) be referred to as Remove Doubles.

 Shown above elements detached from one another due to their not having a common (shared) terminating vertex – this can change mesh behaviour and/or appearance, Mesh Smoothing for example – both green and red paths terminate separately, two coincidental vertices occupy the position causing a ‘break’ the structure.
 Merge by Distance changes this so both resolve to the same vertex.